 Communication skills

-Communication is how people connect with one another, explain complicated topics and express emotions effectively.
-Our relationships don’t work without good communication skills, whether they’re interpersonal or in the workplace.
+Communication is critical to how we connect with others, explain complicated topics, and express emotions effectively.
+Our relationships don't work without good communication skills, whether they're interpersonal or in the workplace.
 Here are a few examples:

 Management skills

 Effective managers are skilled at handling people and projects.
-They guide, support and direct their teams toward achieving organizational goals.
-Here are some people skills that fall under the umbrella of management:
+They guide, support, and direct their teams toward achieving organizational goals.
+Here are some management skills to help you express your leadership abilities:

 Problem-solving skills